5 - Introduction to the transition plan

 O: Vision and Objectives

-O1: The organisation's vision is defined by a medium and long term objective (time horizon 2030 and 2050), expressed in absolute value, and consistent with the national strategy.
+O1: The organisation's vision is defined by a medium- and long-term objective (time horizons 2030 and 2050), expressed in absolute value, and consistent with the national strategy.

 P: Action plan

-P1: The transition plan contains immediate, priority and data collection improvement actions.
+P1: The transition plan contains immediate actions, priority actions and process improvement actions for data collection.

 Q: Quantification of actions

 Q1: An overall emissions reduction potential of the transition plan is evaluated quantitatively.
-The impacts of implementing the actions are evaluated qualitatively.
+The impacts of implementing the actions are assessed qualitatively.

 R: Low-carbon trajectory

-R1: Quantifying the reduction potential makes it possible to construct a bottom-up trajectory over 3-4 years, i.e. the period for renewing the assessment.
-It justifies achieving a short-term objective (horizon of the next assessment) consistent with the overall objective.
+R1: The quantification of the reduction potential allows construction of an ascending (bottom-up) trajectory over 3–4 years, i.e. the inventory renewal period.
+It justifies the achievement of a short-term objective (horizon of the next inventory) consistent with the overall objective.

 S: Monitoring

 S1: Monitoring and implementation indicators for the actions are defined.
-The monitoring of performance indicators (significant emissions) between each renewal of the process is not mandatory.
+Monitoring performance indicators (significant emissions) between each renewal of the approach is not imposed.

 Governance